ZhaoOfficial/Linear-Algebra/Chapter 1 Systems of Linear Equations and Matrices.md

 1. Every matrix has a unique reduced row echelon form; that is, regardless of whether you use Gauss–Jordan elimination or some other sequence of elementary row operations, the same reduced row echelon form will result in the end.
 2. Row echelon forms are not unique; that is, different sequences of elementary row operations can result in different row echelon forms.
-3. Although row echelon forms are not unique, the reduced row echelon form and all row echelon forms of a matrix *A* have the same number of zero rows, and the leading 1’s always occur in the same positions.
-Those are called the pivot positions of *A*.
-A column that contains a pivot position is called a pivot column of *A*.
+3. Although row echelon forms are not unique, the reduced row echelon form and all row echelon forms of a matrix $A$ have the same number of zero rows, and the leading 1’s always occur in the same positions.
+Those are called the pivot positions of $A$.
+A column that contains a pivot position is called a pivot column of $A$.

 ## 1.3 矩阵和矩阵操作 Matrices and Matrix Operations